rj200/Glamarye_Fast_Effects_for_ReShade/README.md

 	- If it depth buffer work in all areas of gameplay, then you probably want to enable "Detect menus & videos" too.
 7. (Optional) Adjust based on personal preference and what works best & looks good in the game.
 	- Note: turn off "performance mode" in Reshade (bottom of panel) to configure, Turn it on when you're happy with the configuration.
 	- To make it faster, reduce FAST_AO_POINTS preprocessor definition (minimum: 2).
 For better quality, increase FAST_AO_POINTS!
-Default is 8 but 2-12 are all good options.
+Default is 6 but 2-12 are all good options.

+GShade: I have heard it works with GShade, but you might need to add "ReShade.fxh" and "ReShadeUI.fxh" from ReShade to your shaders directory too if you don't have them already.

 Enabled/disable effects
 -----------------------